chieffancypants/angular-loading-bar/README.md

 **`cfpLoadingBar:completed`** triggered once when the all XHR requests have returned (either successfully or not)

+The loading bar can also be manually closed by firing an event

+**`cfpLoadingBar:manual-loaded`** Trigger this if you want to leave connection open, but cancel loading bar

 ## Credits:
 Credit goes to [rstacruz](https://github.com/rstacruz) for his excellent [nProgress](https://github.com/rstacruz/nprogress).